This post may contain affiliate links. Please read our disclosure policy.

 We usually go out for breakfast on the weekends but, lately, we’ve been recreating our favorite diner breakfasts at home with piles of buttery pancakes and slabs of bacon.
 And this Authentic Belgian Waffle recipe has been making a weekly appearance because it’s simple and spectacular.

-What Are Belgian Waffles
+Ingredients for Belgian Waffles

 Belgian Waffle with fruit on a white plate.

-How To Make Belgian Waffles
+How to Make Belgian Waffles

 Overhead shot of belgian waffles with fruit on a white background.

-Do I need a Belgian waffle maker?
+Do I Need a Belgian Waffle Maker?

 Belgian waffle on a white plate with fruit.

-How To Keep Waffles Crispy
+How Do I Keep Waffles Crispy?

 Belgian waffle with a bite on a fork.

-Serve your waffles topped with a dollop of whipped cream, a few slices of breakfast sausage and a side of fruit salad.
-Or make it part of a larger brunch spread with this amazing breakfast casserole!
+Serve your waffles topped with fresh fruit and a dollop of whipped cream or Strawberry Puree, a few slices of breakfast sausage and a side of fruit salad.

 More Easy Breakfast Recipes